 It might be a relief to know that cravings can also be due to genetics in some people.

 Often cravings can feel like an addiction and they’re tough to resist.
 Start by removing the problem foods from the house.
 Don’t have them around.
 Out of sight, out of mind is a good starting point.
 Cravers have also been shown to be more influenced by food advertising.
-So don’t blame yourself for the urges, blame the advertisers.
+So don’t blame yourself for the urges or label yourself as weak or lacking in willpower, blame those pesky advertisers….seriously, get angry at them instead of yourself.

 Emotional or comfort eating